Cow Tales

 It wasn’t until later that I realized what a gift our mother gave us.
 Not the cows, mind you, but the lessons.

-Instead of choosing federal assistance, my mother did what she could to provide for us.
+Instead of choosing federal assistance, Mama did what she could to provide for us.
 Those lessons of hard work and paying what we owe are still with us today.
 Lessons of perseverance and not giving in – or giving up – are a part of her children because she modeled that in the seasons of life.
 One of the ways she did it was through those cows.

 You might not have cows in a pasture at your house, but you’re teaching as you live life daily.
 When you think those values dear to you might be missed by your offspring, I hope you’ll remember this story.
 Keep milking your cows and keep churning butter, for your example will teach more than any words can say.